Malay phonology: Diphthongs

-Even if it is not differentiated in modern Latin spelling, diphthongs and two vowels are differentiated in the spelling in Jawi, where a vowel hiatus is indicated by the symbol hamzah ء, for example: لاءوت laut ('sea').
+Even if it is not differentiated in modern Latin spelling, diphthongs and vowel sequences are differentiated in Jawi orthography, where a vowel hiatus is indicated by the symbol hamzah ء, for example: لاءوت laut ('sea').

 Stress

-Malay has light stress that falls on either the final or penultimate syllable, depending on regional variations as well as the presence of the schwa (//ə//) in a word.
-It is generally the penultimate syllable that is stressed, unless its vowel is a schwa //ə//.
-If the penult has a schwa, then stress moves to the ante-penultimate syllable if there is one, even if that syllable has a schwa as well; if the word is disyllabic, the stress is final.
-In disyllabic words with a closed penultimate syllable, such as tinggal ('stay') and rantai ('chain'), stress falls on the penult.
+There have been multiple contradictory accounts of stress in Malay, with some arguing for penultimate stress and others for final stress.
+Native speakers have difficulty in identifying a stressed syllable, and instrumental investigation finds that there is no stress in Malay, neither phonemic nor predictable.

-However, there is some disagreement among linguists over whether stress is phonemic (unpredictable), with some analyses suggesting that there is no underlying stress in Malay.
+However, to an English speaker, standard Malay words spoken in isolation are typically perceived as having penultimate stress, unless the penultimate vowel is a schwa //ə//, in which case the perceived stress shifts to the final syllable in disyllabic words, and to the antepenultimate syllable in longer words.
+Some suffixes shift stress, some do not.

 Rhythm

 The classification of languages based on rhythm can be problematic.
-Nevertheless, acoustic measurements suggest that Malay has more syllable-based rhythm than British English, even though doubts remain about whether the syllable is the appropriate unit for the study of Malay prosody.
+Acoustic measurements suggest that Malay has more syllable-based rhythm than British English, even though doubts remain about whether the syllable is the appropriate unit for the study of Malay prosody.

 Syllable structure

 Most of the native lexicon is based on disyllabic root morphemes, with a small percentage of monosyllabic and trisyllabic roots.
-However, with the widespread occurrence of prefixes and suffixes, many words of five or more syllables are found.

-Syllables are basically consonant–vowel–consonant (CVC), where the V is a monophthong and the final C may be an approximant, either //w// or //j//.
-(See the discussion of diphthongs above.)
+Syllables are consonant–vowel–consonant (C)V(C), where the V is a monophthong and the final C may be a semivowel (//w// or //j// - see the discussion of diphthongs above), some other sonorant, a voiceless plosive, the native fricative /s/, or a glottal: //m n ŋ, p t k, s, r l, j w, ʔ h//.